gboulant/todogo/doc/talks/talk01.01.userguide.rst

    Legend: ○ todo  ▶ doing  ● done

-And add some details concerning the inscription form (task 3):
+And add some details regarding the inscription form (task 3):

 .. code:: shell